Vietnam.vn - Nền tảng quảng bá Việt Nam

 The story of Th.
 Langs Skole has gone viral across the country and inspired many other schools over the past two years.

-While experts believe this is a promising initiative, given the physiology of teenagers, they say simply changing school start times is not enough.
+While experts believe this is a promising initiative, given the physiological characteristics of adolescents, they still say that simply changing school start times is not enough.

 Addressing behaviors such as phone use or physical activity may help improve or support the effectiveness of later school start times.